Having a foreign driving licence registered, exchanged or converted

 How to proceed

-Holders of EEA licences
+EEA driving licences

 Registration and exchange are optional except for under certain circumstances, where exchange is mandatory.